 As with any good team, it helps to understand what motivates your teammates.
 Understanding how your teen approaches homework can reveal big clues in how to encourage them and draw out their best performance.
-Support your teen based on what motivates them:
+When your child refuses to do schoolwork, support them based on what motivates them:

 - The Motivated Student: Support this student by providing the time and space to make decisions.
 This student can often be critical, so be a constant cheerleader.
 Regular encouragement can help this student maximize full potential.

 - The Motivated, Accommodated Student: When this student falls into the trap of simply looking at the day-to-day successes and failures, frustration can set in.
 Coach your teen with frequent reminders of the full arc of his or her improvements.
 It is important not to do this in an empty, vague way, but to truly celebrate success with specific affirmations.
 Tutoring and peer study groups can also be valuable.

 - The Procrastinating Student: Issues arise when parents are unaware that their student has been procrastinating, and this can erode trust.
 It can help to ask this student homework-related questions daily, communicate with teachers and support your teen in scheduling.
 At the same time, be cautious of taking on too much.
 Rather than allowing your teen to defer responsibility to you, start the conversation about what lies beneath the procrastination.
 Maybe fear and self-doubt, not laziness, is paralyzing progress.